Online Guide for Newcomers to Prince Edward Island - Canada

 Regular attendance is necessary in order to maintain your children's opportunity for learning, and to meet the evaluation requirements.
-Parents should contact the school or send a note if their child will not be attending classes or needs to leave school early.
+Parents or guardians should contact the school or send a note if their child will not be attending classes or needs to leave school early.

 Disciplinary actions will depend on the severity and frequency of offences.
 They can include warnings, noon or after-school detention, contacting parents, extra school work, interviews, suspensions from extra-curricular activities, or suspension from school.
 In Canada, teachers are not allowed to use physical punishment on children.